 - Have a specific research-to-practice focus.
 The focus of JOSEP is on translating research into practice guidelines.
 Therefore, authors should provide a direct link between offered recommendations and empirical research.
 Lengthy reviews of the literature, however, are not appropriate for JOSEP.
 The typical structure of a JOSEP manuscript begins with a presentation of a problem of practice followed by a brief synthesis of relevant, recent empirical research.
 The bulk of the manuscript is then devoted to the delineation of detailed practice guidelines supplemented with tables, figures, and examples.

-NOTE: JOSEP does NOT publish original research (e.g., action research, pilot studies, qualitative/quantitative studies, program evaluation).
+NOTE: JOSEP does NOT publish original research (e.g., action research, pilot studies, qualitative/quantitative studies).

 - Reference current research.
 As a general rule, references should reflect work published within the past decade.
 Older references to seminal research or that demonstrate an extensive research history can be included but should be used sparingly.
 In addition, strong references come from research journals.
 As such, the majority of references used within a manuscript should not come from textbooks or research-to-practice journals.

 JOSEP is interested in publishing articles that highlight special education preparation practices from around the globe.
 The International Spotlight is tailored for article contributions that discuss country specific special education preparation policies and practices.
-International Spotlight submissions will need to provide readers with country specific context and laws before discussing evidence-based instructional strategies, technologies, procedures, or techniques.
+International Spotlight submissions will need to provide readers with country specific context and laws before discussing current issues pertaining to special education and teacher preparation in that country/region.
 International Spotlight submissions may outline interesting local initiatives that can generalize to historical, social, and global trends.